A village website

 for residents and visitors

-East Midlands Trains operate all trains from Matlock, and London trains from Nottingham, Derby, Chesterfield, and Sheffield.
+East Midlands Railway operates all trains from Matlock, and London trains from Nottingham, Derby, Chesterfield, and Sheffield.
 Their "walk-up" fares are horrendously expensive, but if you can plan ahead, there are some less-expensive deals to be had - as with other companies, the sooner you book, the less you pay.
-If you can be flexible about when you travel, you can travel for as little as £13 each way between Sheffield, Chesterfield, or Derby and London, with a Megatrain deal.
-As you'd expect, availability is limited to the least popular trains, but if you can get organised enough to book ahead - and work within their restrictions, this can be a good deal.

 If you are travelling a reasonable distance, it can be usefully cheaper to split your journey into sections and buy separate tickets for each section: the rule is that your train must stop at the station where your tickets join (but you don't need to get off).
-For example, Matlock-Leamington costs £42-odd for the cheapest (off-peak) return: you can cut this to under £30 by buying returns for Matlock-Burton and Burton-Leamington.
-The Trainsplit website will suggest splits, in return for 10% of the saving.
+The Trainsplit website will suggest splits, in return for 15% of the saving.

 MATLOCK

-Winster's nearest railway station is at Matlock, at the end of a single-track branch-line with trains every hour (two-hourly on Sundays) to Derby and Nottingham.
-Click Here for current "departure board" information for Matlock - it doesn't pick up delays once trains have left Ambergate, but it can still be useful.
+Winster's nearest railway station is at Matlock, at the end of a single-track branch-line with trains every hour (two-hourly on Sunday mornings) to Derby and Nottingham.

 Connections at Derby for trains to London are pretty good.